annnieglez/genai-travel-guide/README.md

 genai-travel-guide/
 ├── app/
-│   ├── images/                            # Static assets like images or icons for the app │   └── app.py                             # Main Streamlit app for user interaction
+│   ├── images/                            # Static assets like images or icons for the app │   ├── _pages/                            # Directory containing the main page components of the app │   │   ├── about.py                       # About page of the app
+│   │   ├── chat.py                        # Chat interface for user interactions
+│   │   └── home.py                        # Home page of the app
+│   └── app.py                             # Main Streamlit app for user interaction
 ├── chroma_db/
 │   ├── chromas.sqlite3                    # SQLite database for storing document embeddings